Have you ever thought about how to attract coaching clients with Pinterest?

 Get creative, but don’t go too far outside your niche.

-So, start by brainstorming a list of problems your idea client faces and create a few boards on those topics to start pinning to.
+You can start by brainstorming a list of problems your ideal client faces and create a few boards on those topics to start pinning to.
 Choose your keywords carefully – and use them!

 2. Create Boards In Your Area Of Expertise

-Additionally, create boards about your area of expertise that relates to your services.
+Additionally, create boards about your area of expertise and that relate to your services.

 For example, I have boards about coaching, social media, Pinterest, Facebook ads, funnels and more.

 These are things I can help my clients with, and having boards helps position myself as a person of authority on these topics.